aconstlink/khronos-header/README.md

-# khronos-header
-Khronos Header Mirror/Copy
+# Khronos Header Files Mirror/Copy

 This repos stores all header files required by [natus](https://github.com/aconstlink/natus) which uses it as an external submodule.